jillianfredette/parking/README.md

 //Car 12345 enters lot A through gate 1 and then exits lot A through gate 2

 ## Output
-At any point if there the input file is incorrectly formatted, the program will notify you and then end.
+At any point if the input file is incorrectly formatted, the program will notify you and then end.
 The program will output information about each lot created, each gate created, and each car created.
 After all lots, gates, and cars have been created, the program will output the actions occurring.
 If there is an issue with the input that does not have to do with formatting (i.e. a car tries to enter a lot through